aetheric-oss/svc-contact/docs/sdd.md

 ## Overview

-This document details the software implementation of FIXME.
+This document details the software implementation of `svc-contact`.

-This service is responsible for FIXME
+This service takes requests from other microservices to send transactional information to a user (e.g. flight confirmations).
+It connects to external email and SMS services.

 Attribute | Description
 --- | ---